wp-plugins/post-type-requirements-checklist/readme.txt

 Simply delete this plugin to remove all data associated with it.
 Deactivating the plugin will keep all plugin data saved in the database, but will not remove it.

+= Can I save a draft if requirements are not met? =

+Of course!
+Just save as a draft as normal.

 == Screenshots ==

 1. Publishing/updating is disabled until all requirements are met.
 2. Once requirements are met, the user can publish/update.

 == Changelog ==

+= 2.2 =
+* admins can now set a number of maximum allowed categories and tags - this is based on current SEO standards for categories and tags, but allows for an unlimited option
+* slight changes to settings page responsive style to play nicely with mobile devices
+* settings pages now group each setting by content type and add help text for taxonomies

 = 2.1 =
 * Rename from "Post Type Requirements Checklist" to "Requirements Checklist"